 Question No. 2: Does the Open Meeting Law apply to a public agency headed by a single individual as contrasted with a multi-member body?

-Of course, it should be noted that under the Idaho Administrative Procedure Act (A.P.A.) various state agencies must hold open public meetings when they adopt rules or when they determine certain contested cases.11 The open public meeting requirements of the A.P.A. apply regardless of whether the public agency is headed by a single individual or by a multi-member body.
+Of course, it should be noted that under the Idaho Administrative Procedure Act (IDAPA) various state agencies must hold open public meetings when they adopt rules or when they determine certain contested cases.11 The open public meeting requirements of the IDAPA apply regardless of whether the public agency is headed by a single individual or by a multi-member body.

 Question No. 3: When is a subagency of a public agency subject to the Open Meeting Law?

-Answer: A subagency of a public agency is subject to the Open Meeting Law if the subagency itself "is created by or pursuant to statute, ordinance or other legislative act."12 In Cathcart v.
-Anderson, the Washington Supreme Court interpreted a Washington statute similar to section 67-2341(4)(d).
+Answer: A subagency of a public agency is subject to the Open Meeting Law if the subagency itself "is created by or pursuant to statute or executive order of the governor, ordinance or other legislative act."12 In Cathcart v.
+Anderson, the Washington Supreme Court interpreted a Washington statute similar to section 74- 202(4)(d).
 The court held that, under the language "created by or pursuant to," it is not necessary that a statute, ordinance or other legislative act expressly create a subagency so long as there is an enabling provision which allows that subagency to come into existence at some future time.

 Question No. 4: Are advisory committees, boards and commissions subject to the Open Meeting Law?

-Answer: The Open Meeting Law defines "public agency" to include "any subagency of a public agency which is created by or pursuant to statute, ordinance, or other legislative act,"13 and "governing body" to include any body "with the authority to make decisions for or recommendations to a public agency regarding any matter."14 Thus, advisory committees, boards and commissions are subject to the Open Meeting Law if the body is created by or pursuant to statute, ordinance, or other legislative act and if the body has authority to make recommendations to a public agency.
+Answer: The Open Meeting Law defines "public agency" to include "any subagency of a public agency which is created by or pursuant to statute or executive order of the governor, ordinance, or other legislative act,"13 and "governing body" to include any body "with the authority to make decisions for or recommendations to a public agency regarding any matter."14 Thus, advisory committees, boards and commissions are subject to the Open Meeting Law if the body is created by or pursuant to statute, ordinance, or other legislative act and if the body has authority to make recommendations to a public agency.